JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 - define the state class
 - specify the storage location using [`@State`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/State.java)

-Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
+Note that instances of extensions can't persist their state by implementing `PersistentStateComponent`.
 If an extension needs to have a persistent state, define a separate service responsible for managing that state.

 ### Implementing the `PersistentStateComponent` Interface